 Welcome to Carl’s Place, the home of my blog.
-This is a place where I share my thoughts on just about anything and everything.
+A place where I share my thoughts on just about anything and everything.
 Thanks for dropping in.

 DEDICATED TO MY HEROES

 When I was 37 years old, the bombshell that I was adopted was revealed to me.
-For many this would have been earth shattering news but not for me.
-For me it only added to the love and respect I had for my parents.
-You see anyone can love and sacrifice for their own but it takes a very special person to do that for someone else’s child.
-And while someone else carried me for nine months for both Charles and Frances Cooke I was their child.
-Never once did they give me any reason to doubt their love for me, never once did I wonder if they would be there for me, and while they may be gone from this Earth now never once do I doubt that they walk with and look out for me every day.
+For many, this would have been Earth-shattering news but not for me.
+For me, it only added to the love and respect I had for my parents.
+You see, anyone can love and sacrifice for their own, but it takes exceptional people to do that for someone else’s child.
+And while someone else carried me for nine months for both Charles and Frances Cooke, I was their child.
+Never once did they give me any reason to doubt their love for me, never once did I wonder if they would be there for me, and while they may be gone from this Earth now, never once do I doubt that they walk with and look out for me every day.

-To my father, what can I say other than what has always been self evident you were a remarkable man.
-You taught me how to throw a ball, you took me to my first ball game, and most importantly you taught me how to be a man.
-You showed me how to live my life the right way not by your words but by your actions.
-Yes dad you were truly a remarkable man.
+To my father, what can I say other than what has always been self-evident you were a remarkable man.
+You taught me how to throw a ball, you took me to my first ball game, and most importantly, you taught me how to be a man.
+You showed me how to live my life the right way, not by your words but by your actions.
+Yes, dad, you were indeed a remarkable man.

-To my mom you must have been the inspiration for Maya Angelou’s phenomenal woman.
-You read to me when I was child.
+To my mom, you must have been the inspiration for Maya Angelou’s phenomenal woman.
+You read to me when I was a child.
 You wiped the blood from my knee and the tears from my eyes when I fell as a boy.
-You encouraged and believed in me when I was a teenager and you were there for me even after I grew into a man.
-Through it all you put up with my nonsense and loved me unconditionally.
-Yes mom you were a phenomenal woman
+You encouraged and believed in me when I was a teenager, and you were there for me even after I grew into a man.
+Through it all, you put up with my nonsense and loved me unconditionally.
+Yes, mom, you were a phenomenal woman.

 To my Mom and Dad, I say thank you for everything, I love you, and you will always be in my heart.